SQream/sqream_docs/guides/operations/sqream_studio.rst

 SQream Acceleration Studio
 ****************************

-The studio is a web-based client for use with SQream DB.
+The SQream Studio is a web-based client for use with SQream DB.

 It can be used to run statements, manage roles and permissions, and manage a SQream DB cluster.